A Musical Career In Review

 Bringing the Sitar to New Audiences

-His most recent project has been co-composing a concerto for sitar and orchestra alongside composer John Oliver.
+One of his recent projects has been co-composing a concerto for sitar and orchestra alongside composer John Oliver.
 This was premiered by the Vancouver Symphony Orchestra in November 2017.
 The piece was hailed as a “spectacular success” and “a triumph” by Musicworks Magazine.
+In 2018, he composed three original pieces for sitar, tabla and Chamber Orchestra as part of a commission by Indian Summer Festival, for an event called ‘Songs for Scheherazade.’
+In 2018, he also received an award from Drishti Magazine for ‘Innovation in the Arts’.

 Mohamed’s musical journey began at Dartington College of Arts in England, where he did a degree in Western Classical and World music.
 He then went on to learn sitar in the traditional way and is a senior disciple of Ustad Ashraf Sharif Khan of the Poonch Gharana.